javierO33/SQL_Project_Data_Job_Analysis/README.md

 ```
 After analising both list we can come to the conclusion that

-- **Market Updates**: The most in-demand skills in Argentina are the same as those in the global market.
-This is a good sign that the Argentine job market is adopting top technologies.
+- **Market Updates**: The most in-demand skills in Argentina are the same as those in the global market except for GCP which is in Argentina's top 10, while Excel holds that spot worldwide.
+This is a positive sign that the Argentine job market is aligning with top global technologies.
 - **Tools for Analysis and Visualization**: The most in-demand tools include Excel, Power BI, and Tableau.
 - **Data Analyst Languages**: The top two most in-demand skills are SQL and Python, both essential for data-related tasks.
 R is also commonly used.
-- **Big Data and Cloud**: Tools like Apache Spark and Azure are in high demand.
+- **Big Data and Cloud**: Tools like Apache Spark, Azure and GCP are in high demand.
 - **Development**: We can conclude that most in-demand tools are focused on data analysis, except for Java.

 ![Top Demand Skills Argentina](assets/top_demand_skills_argentina.png)